dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T528: Surveillance can ensure public safety but must respect rights.
+### T528: Surveillance can be useful for public safety if it respects privacy.

 |Support|
 |---|